 All students across Prep to Year 6 are provided with a device for use while at school.
 We are a Google platform educational environment.
 The Responsible Use of ICT Policy (Students) applies to all devices.

 At St Luke’s Anglican School, all students in all year levels have an Ethics and Faith class every week.
 Through stories, music, art, drama, symbols, prayers and ritual students learn about our God and the great love he has for each of us.
 Students are challenged to look at what they believe, how they live and connect this to the life and example of Jesus Christ as recorded in Holy Scripture.
 It is from this understanding that every week students also gather for worship where they, as one community celebrate our faith and our hope.
 Father Iain Furby and Mrs Amy Griffin (Youth Chaplin), offer students guidance and support relating to personal and spiritual matters.

-Year 6: In 2020, our Year 6 students will travel to Canberra.
-Students will bus to Brisbane, fly to Canberra and return, and bus back to Bundaberg.
-Dates: 7-11 September
+- Year 6: In 2021, our Year 6 students will travel to Outback Queensland.
+Students will bus to Longreach and return, and return by bus to Bundaberg.

 Differentiated Learning Enrichment and Extension Programs